-Sometimes Mother Nature throws us a curveball, liking dumping six inches of snow the day after the first day of spring, making it somewhat difficult to get outside and run.
+Sometimes Mother Nature throws us a curveball, like dumping six inches of snow the day after the first day of spring, making it somewhat difficult to get outside and run.
 On days like that, we have to be a little creative to find other ways to burn off the crazies and get our daily dose of exercise.
 I’ve got you covered with five cardio workouts to do during and after a snowstorm.

 Five Cardio Workouts to Do During and After a Snowstorm: